 The conspiracy theories do make sense.
 There are Problems with Need-Blind College Admissions.
 Suppose in a particular intake, ABC College receives applications from an applicant cohort that consists of 80% of applicants with significant financial need.
 It is quite possible.
 So, either there could be some rejections (or keeping on waiting list) on the basis of financial status, or the need will remain unmet.
 Approximately, one-third of the need-blind schools leave accepted applicants with unmet financial need.
 In that case, you might get admitted, but you won’t have the financial aid to get enrolled (this will be a case of Admit-Deny situation).

 But, for international students, it should not be a problem.
 Unlike US citizens and permanent residents, there are not that many colleges that follow need-blind admission for international students.
-At least the top ones like Ivy League and Elite colleges should be a safe bait per me.
-In fact, the Ivy League schools like Harvard, MIT, Yale etc. can meet the full need of all the accepted students.
-They are the truly blind need and meet full need.
+At least the top ones like Ivy League and Elite colleges should be safe bait per me.
+In fact, the Ivy League schools like Harvard, MIT, Yale, etc. can meet the full need of all the accepted students.
+They are truly blind-need and meet the full need.

 Does Need-Based (Need-Aware) Admission Work Against the International Students?